 She and her husband, Rob, and daughter, Claire, reside in her hometown of East Palestine, Ohio.

-Bradi Rhoades enters his fourth year on the Titan volleyball staff in 2014.
+Bradi Rhoades enters his fifth year on the Titan volleyball staff in 2015.

 Rhoades is also entering his eighth year on the track and field staff as jumps coordinator and pole vault coach.
 Under Rhoades, Westminster has received five All-America places for the women's pole vault team.

 A Slippery Rock University graduate, Rhoades was a six-time all-conference pole vaulter from 2002-04.
 He most recently served as an assistant track and field coach at Wilmington High School.